The Atlas77 Programming Language

 let mutable_ref: &int64 = &x; // Mutable reference

-let immutable_ref: &const int64 = &const x; // Immutable reference
+let immutable_ref: &const int64 = &x; // Immutable reference

 Reference Behavior